Casbah (film)

 Casbah is a 1948 American film noir crime musical film directed by John Berry starring Yvonne De Carlo, Tony Martin, Peter Lorre, and Märta Torén.
 It was nominated for an Academy Award for Best Original Song for the song "For Every Man There's a Woman".

 It is a musical remake of Algiers (1938), which was in turn an American remake of the French film Pépé le Moko (1937).

 Plot

 Pépé le Moko (Tony Martin) leads a gang of jewel thieves in the Casbah district of Algiers, where he has exiled himself to escape imprisonment in his native France.
 Inez (Yvonne De Carlo), his girl friend, is infuriated when Pépé flirts with Gaby (Märta Torén), a French visitor, but Pépé tells her to mind her own business.

 Detective Slimane (Peter Lorre) is trying to lure Pépé out of the Casbah so he can be jailed.
 Against Slimane's advice, Police Chief Louvain (Thomas Gomez) captures Pépé in a dragnet, but his followers free him.
 Inez realizes that Pépé has fallen in love with Gaby and intends to follow her to Europe.
 Slimane knows the same and uses her as the bait to lure Pépé out of the Casbah.
+When Pépé leaves the Casbah he is apprehended by the police at the airport.
+Seeing Gaby on the plane he tries to escape and is shot dead.